• Skip to main content

 “Happy dreams, my love.”

-My drabble “Ship” was published by 101Fiction, now apparently defunct, in 2013.
-It was the lead story in the September issue.
-The rules for the issue: write a 100-word science fiction or fantasy story with a one-word title, using the themes of “autumn” and/or “phoenix.”
+“Ship” was published by 101Fiction, now defunct, as the lead story in the September 2013 issue.
+The goal for the issue was to write a 100-word science fiction or fantasy story with a one-word title, using the themes of “autumn” and/or “phoenix.”

 A production of Anderfam Enterprises LLC.